 We name here some beautiful beaches as your start point:

-- Tsambika: secluded, sandy beach.
+Tsambika: secluded, sandy beach.
 It offers the possibility to hire sunbeds and umbrellas.
 It is quiet, with lovely crystal clear waters and great views.
 There is a Taverna on the beach and watersports are also available, making it frequented by families.

-- Prasonisi: located at the southern part of Rhodes, this is the place if you want to try the sport for real.
+Prasonisi: located at the southern part of Rhodes, this is the place if you want to try the sport for real.
 It is known as the windsurfer paradise.
 For the tranquil travelers, what better than listen to cool tunes and watch all the surfers out in the water?

-- Anthony Quinn Beach: this beach is located approximately 15km from Rhodes.
+Anthony Quinn Beach: this beach is located approximately 15km from Rhodes.
 It is known as one of the best places for snorkeling in Rhodes.
 The area is dotted with romantic coves and small bays.

-Note: Each larger cove on Anthony Quinn Beach has a Taverna to delight fresh grilled fish.
+Good to know: Each larger cove on Anthony Quinn Beach has a Taverna to delight fresh grilled fish.

 11. Paddle Surfing in the East

 When in Rhodes, it is a great moment for Paddle Surf.
-Personally, I am a big fan of Paddle Surf. it’s like walking on water.
+Personally, I am a big fan of Paddle Surf.
+It’s like walking on water.

 The Mediterranean sea is quite flat and tranquil, and the surroundings are simply beautiful.